AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 * What has been the business impact of this company so far?

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+### **<ins> What are some of the core metrics that companies in this domain use to measure success?
+How is your company performing, based on these metrics?</ins>**

+* Financial measures and key metrics they utilize:
+   * Gross Payment Value (GPV)
+   * Adjusted EBITDA
+   * Adjusted Net Income (Loss)
+   * Diluted Adjusted Net Income(Loss) Per Share (Adjusted EPS)
+   * Adjusted Operation Income (Loss)
+   * Adjusted Operating Income (Loss) margin
+   * constant currency
+   * Adjusted Free Cash Flow
+   * non-GAAP operating expenses as well as other measures defined in this letter such as measures excluding bitcoin revenue, measures excluding gross profit contributions from our BNPL platform, and measures excluding PPP loan forgiveness gross profit.

 * How is your company performing relative to competitors in the same domain?